See which of the 4 options are best for you

 BVRLA Fair Wear and Tear Guidelines

-The BVRLA fair wear and tear guidelines defines fair wear and tear as "the reasonable and normal deterioration which can be expected to occur over the course of a lease, taking into account the age and mileage of the vehicle, and the use to which it has been put."
+Fair wear and tear is defined as the reasonable and normal deterioration that can be expected over the course of a lease, taking into account the age, mileage, and use of the vehicle.
 The guidelines include detailed descriptions and photographs of what is considered fair wear and tear for different parts of the vehicle, including the exterior, interior, wheels and tyres, and under the hood.

 Excess Mileage Charges

-Maintenance, Servicing and MOT
+Maintenance, Servicing, and MOT

 What is expected of me on the renewal day?